-Paper-based record management systems have been the traditional and primary method of storing business records and other documents until the later part of the 20th century.
+Managing paper records has been the traditional and primary method of storing business records and other documents until the late 20th century.
 Usually, it includes the processes of maintaining and storing physical or hard-copy documents.

-Technology has led many modern companies to adopt newer methods of managing their documents.
+Technology has led many modern companies to adopt newer methods of managing paper records.
 However, paper document management systems are still not uncommon in business today.

 As a result, the paper-based document management system is far from a thing of the past.
 However, that doesn’t mean there isn’t room to make improvements to the process.
-In this article, we cover strategies for improving your paper-based system that range from making use of offsite document storage services all the way to integrating electronic document management to create a hybrid management approach.
+In this article, we cover strategies for improving your paper-based system that range from making use of offsite document storage services to integrating an electronic document management system.

 Establish a Firm Document Retention and Destruction Schedule

-In order to help improve and streamline the process of managing paper documents, it’s important that as a business owner you lay out a clear document retention policy for your business records.
+To help improve and streamline the process of managing paper records, it’s important that you lay out a clear document retention policy for your business records.

-Records retention plans help lay out and maintain guidelines for how long different types of records should be kept.
-Additionally, at what point a no longer necessary document should be destroyed.
+Records retention plans help layout and maintain guidelines for how long different types of records should be kept.
+Additionally, when it’s no longer necessary, the document should be destroyed.

-By adhering to a record retention and destruction program, you can help to maximize your document storage capabilities, as regular shredding and disposal of unneeded records will help to reduce office clutter and keep the remaining records organized.
+By adhering to a record retention and destruction program, you can help to maximize your document storage capabilities.
+Regular shredding and disposal of unneeded records will help to reduce office clutter and keep the remaining records organized.

 A record retention policy also adds some security to your program.
 Old documents that you may no longer need can still contain confidential information.
 The less sensitive information you have still lying around the office, the less your odds are of these documents falling into the wrong hands.